azhang2013/community/hackathon/rules.md

 See Sponsor’s Privacy Policy at https://near.ai/privacy-policy/.

 ## Winner List and Rules Request:
-For a copy of the winner list, send an email to peter@nearprotocol.com for arrival after May 11, 2018 and before April 27, 2020 with the email subject line: 2019 NEAR Protocol Hackathon - Winner List Request.
-To obtain a copy of these Official Rules, visit https://nearprotocol.com or email peter@nearprotocol.com before August 26, 2019 with the email subject line: 2019 NEAR Protocol Hackathon Contest - Official Rules Request.
+For a copy of the winner list, send an email to peter@nearprotocol.com for arrival after Jan 9th, 2020 and before Jan 8th, 2022 with the email subject line: 2020 NEAR Protocol China Hackathon - Winner List Request.
+To obtain a copy of these Official Rules, visit https://nearprotocol.com or email peter@nearprotocol.com before Jan 8th, 2022 with the email subject line: 2019 NEAR Protocol Hackathon Contest - Official Rules Request.

 ## Intellectual Property Notice:
 The Contest and all accompanying materials are copyright © 2019 by NEAR Inc All rights reserved.